emmanueljs1/nbe/NbE.lagda.md

     ⟦ ∅ ⟧ = ⊤
     ⟦ Γ , S ⟧ = ⟦ Γ ⟧ × ⟦ S ⟧

-From now on, we will use the metavariable `ε` to represent environments.
+From now on, we will use the metavariable `ε` for environments.

 The interpretation of a variable expects an environment, and is essentially a lookup into the environment for the variable's value: